Introduction

 With the straightforward premise that everyone should have access to greatness, MasterClass was established in 2015.
 Its 150+ MasterClasses are offered in 11 categories and are instructed by world-renowned experts in their professions.

-MasterClass is famous for its cinematic production standards, the calibre of its instructors, and the way it uses storytelling to forge a bond between the teacher and you, the audience.
+MasterClass is famous for its cinematic production standards, the caliber of its instructors, and the way it uses storytelling to forge a bond between the teacher and you, the audience.

 Key Features